快猫短视频

 Embolization Therapy for Liver Cancer

-Embolization is a procedure that injects substances directly into an artery in the liver to block or reduce the blood flow to a tumor in the liver.
+Embolization therapy injects substances directly into an artery in the liver to block or reduce the blood flow to a tumor in the liver.

-The liver is special in that it has 2 blood supplies.
-Most normal liver cells are fed by the portal vein, whereas a cancer in the liver is mainly fed by the hepatic artery.
+The liver has 2 blood supplies.
+Most normal liver cells are fed by the portal vein, whereas cancer in the liver is mainly fed by the hepatic artery.
 Blocking the part of the hepatic artery that feeds the tumor helps kill off the cancer cells, but it leaves most of the healthy liver cells unharmed because they get their blood supply from the portal vein.

 illustration showing the blood supply to and from the liver/shows the liver, hepatic veins, right and left hepatic arteries, common hepatic artery, portal vein, common bile duct, cystic duct and gallbladder

-People getting this type of treatment typically do not stay in the hospital overnight.
+People getting this treatment typically do not need to stay in the hospital overnight.

 Trans-arterial embolization (TAE)